-The CS pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
-When the end of a page in the main memory is reached during a Continuous Array Read, the device will continue reading at the beginning of the next page with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, and the reading of data.
+When the end of a page in the main memory is reached during a continuous array read, the device will continue reading at the beginning of the next page with no delays incurred during the page boundary crossover (the crossover from the end of one page to the beginning of the next page).
 When the last bit in the main memory array has been read, the device will continue reading back at the beginning of the first page of memory.
 As with crossing over page boundaries, no delays will be incurred when wrapping around from the end of the array to the beginning of the array.
-A low-to-high transition on the CS pin will terminate the read operation and tri-state the output pin (SO).
-The Continuous Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).
+The continuous array read bypasses both data buffers and leaves the contents of the buffers unchanged.

-6.4 Main Memory Page Read
+4.4 Main Memory Page Read

-A main memory page read allows the user to read data directly from any one of the 4,096 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
-To start a page read from the standard DataFlash page size (528-bytes), an opcode of D2H must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four don't care bytes.
-The first 12 bits (PA11 - PA0) of the 22-bit address sequence specify the page in main memory to be read, and the last 10 bits (BA9 - BA0) of the 22-bit address sequence specify the starting byte address within that page.
-To start a page read from the binary page size (512-bytes), the opcode D2H must be clocked into the device followed by three address bytes and four don't care bytes.
-The first 12 bits (A20 - A9) of the 21-bits sequence specify which page of the main memory array to read, and the last nine bits (A8 - A0) of the 21-bits address sequence specify the starting byte address within the page.
+A main memory page read allows the user to read data directly from any one of the 8,192 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+To start a page read from the standard DataFlash page size (528 bytes), an opcode of D2H must be clocked into the device, followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four don't care bytes.
+The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify the page in main memory to be read, and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within that page.
+To start a page read from the binary page size (512 bytes), the D2H opcode must be clocked into the device, followed by three address bytes and four don't care bytes.
+The first 13 bits (A21 - A9) of the 22-bit sequence specify which page of the main memory array to read, and the last 9 bits (A8 - A0) of the 22-bit address sequence specify the starting byte address within the page.
 The don't care bytes that follow the address bytes are sent to initialize the read operation.
 Following the don't care bytes, additional pulses on SCK result in data being output on the SO (serial output) pin.
-The CS pin must remain low during the loading of the opcode, the address bytes, the don't care bytes, and the reading of data.
+The \overline{CS} pin must remain low during the loading of the opcode, the address bytes, the don't care bytes, and the reading of data.
 When the end of a page in main memory is reached, the device will continue reading back at the beginning of the same page.
-A low-to-high transition on the CS pin will terminate the read operation and tri-state the output pin (SO).
-The maximum SCK frequency allowable for the Main Memory Page Read is defined by the f{SCK} specification.
-The Main Memory Page Read bypasses both data buffers and leaves the contents of the buffers unchanged.
+A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
+The maximum SCK frequency allowable for the main memory page read is defined by the f{SCK} specification.
+The main memory page read bypasses both data buffers and leaves the contents of the buffers unchanged.

-6.5 Buffer Read
+4.5 Buffer Read